everram/langSchema-enhanced/README.md

 const isGood: boolean = await bool('Is this review positive?
 Review: Best bang for your buck.')

 const foodsAte: string[] = await list(
   'What foods did this review user like?
-Review:
+Review: i loved pizza and milkshakes